 Tim Burns wins the third Perth Royal Art Prize, announced on Monday 23 September 2019 to a packed gallery at the Perth Royal Showgrounds.

-Tim is the third consecutive member of Art Collective WA to win the Royal Art Prize.
+Tim is the third consecutive member of Art Collective WA to win the Prize.
 Olga Cironis won the inaugural award in 2017, followed by Penny Coss in 2018.
 And each year Art Collective WA artists are well-represented in the pool of finalists.
 (This year 52 finalists were chosen from 253 entries.)

 The non-acquisitive $20,000 Prize has become a significant part of the Royal Agricultural Society of Western Australia's strategy of promoting the significance of rural Western Australia and the state’s primary industries.
 The RASWA is also responsible for the organisation and management of Western Australia’s largest annual community event, the Perth Royal Show.*